autometrics-dev/autometrics-demo-embeddings/README.md

 The service has three components:

-- A python service that accepts POST requests to `/embeddings` with a `text` parameter in the body, and returns a JSON response with BERT embeddings.
+- A python service that accepts POST requests to the route `/embeddings` with a `text` parameter in the body.
+It returns a JSON response with BERT embeddings of the `text`.

 - A node.js web server that serves a simple HTML form, and accepts POST requests to `/generate-embeddings` with a `text` parameter in the body.
+It uses the python service to generate the embeddings, and returns a JSON response with the embeddings.

 - A postgres database that can store the embeddings (_not yet integrated_)

 The python and node services are instrumented with the `autometrics` library, and the `am` CLI tool is used to start a prometheus server that collects metrics from the services.

-Optionally, the `k6` CLI tool is used to generate load on the services.
+Optionally, the `k6` CLI tool can be used to generate load on the services, which will make the `am` explorer UI far more fun to look at.

 ### Service Level Objectives and Alerts